AlexaSpaventa/group_project/README.md

 To contribute fork the repository and make the edits you want and then you can send a pull request to us and we can decide whether or not to add the edits you made.

 ## Code of Conduct
+Are code of conduct is just to be polite to people or else you won't be allowed to use our code.

 ## License
      - License was already created through the open-source software licenses to make for an easier process.